Symphyotrichum racemosum: Fruit

-The fruits (seeds) of Symphyotrichum racemosum are not true achenes but are cypselae, resembling an achene but surrounded by a calyx sheath.
+The fruits (seeds) of Symphyotrichum racemosum are not true achenes, but are cypselae, resembling an achene and surrounded by a calyx sheath.
 This is true for all members of the Asteraceae family.
 After pollination, they mature and become gray or tan with an obovoid shape (like an egg), 1–1.8 mm long with 4–5 faint nerves, and sparsely strigillose (with a few stiff, slender bristles) or sericeous (silky-looking) on their surface.
 They also have pappi (tufts of hairs) which are white in color and 2.5–3.5 mm long.

 Chromosomes

 Symphyotrichum racemosum has a base number of x = 8 and a diploid chromosome count of 2n = 16.

 Taxonomy

 Symphyotrichum racemosum is one of the "bushy asters and relatives" within Symphyotrichum subsection Dumosi.
 It was first formally described in 1823 by Stephen Elliott and named Aster racemosus.
 However, this broad circumscription of the genus Aster was polyphyletic, and the North American asters are now mostly classified in Symphyotrichum and several other genera.